 You can run the tests with the npm test

-test runner kick in and run the tests and print out a test run summary.
-You should also see this message:
+test runner kicks in, runs the tests, and prints out a test run summary.

-you should see a snapshot version of the component that shows the component’s render output.
+you should find a snapshot version of the component that shows the component’s render output.

-Let’s add a couple more tests to test the rendering behavior of App
+Now you can add some tests to check the rendering behavior of App

 .
-First, we will add a test to ensure that the selectedSubreddit
+First, add a test to ensure that the selectedSubreddit

 prop is always passed to the Picker

 component.
-We will add this test just below our existing tests:
+Add this test just below your existing tests:

 // Add this import